Christianq010/Udacity_project-google_cloud-python/README.md

 ##### 2. *Launch App on Localhost:* [https://cloud.google.com/appengine/docs/standard/python/tools/using-local-server]

-* Run the command as follows from the directory that contains your app's app.yaml configuration file.
+* `dev_appserver.py app.yaml` - Run the command as follows from the directory that contains your app's app.yaml configuration file.
-`dev_appserver.py app.yaml`
 * To change the port, you include the --port option:
 `dev_appserver.py --port=9999 [PATH_TO_YOUR_APP]`

 ### Run core gcloud commands

-1. Run these gcloud commands to view information about your SDK installation:
+##### 1. Run these gcloud commands to view information about your SDK installation:
 * To list accounts whose credentials are stored on the local system:

-`gcloud auth list`
-gcloud displays a list of credentialed accounts:
+* `gcloud auth list`- gcloud displays a list of credentialed accounts:
 ```
 Credentialed accounts:
  - example-user-1@gmail.com (active)